Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 - 6 oz radish (grated)

 - Cut cabbage into 2″ pieces, discard the root, then add the cabbage to a large bowl with the salt.
-Mix together with your hands then pour water into the bowl until the cabbage is covered.
+Mix with your hands then pour water into the bowl until the cabbage is covered.
 Cover the bowl and allow it to sit overnight at room temperature.

 - Drain water from cabbage using a colander then pour cold water over the cabbage to rinse off the salt.